Compressing Over-the-Counter Markets: Portfolio Compression

-The set of all individual compression tolerances determines the trades that can be deemed redundant and thus modified.
-Hence, the total excess of a market as in Definition~\ref{def:excess} can be divided in two levels: \textit{redundant} excess and \textit{residual} excess.
+The set of all individual compression tolerances determines the exact set of offsetting obligations that can be included in the compression exercise.
+We distinguish between \textit{redundant} excess and \textit{residual} excess.
 The former is the excess that can be compressed while the latter is the excess that remains after compression.
-The determination of those levels is conditional upon (1) the underlying network of outstanding fungible contracts and (2) the set of compression tolerances set by the market participants or the market regulator.
+The determination of those levels is conditional upon (1) the underlying network of outstanding fungible obligations and (2) the set of all compression tolerances.
 Formally, we have:

-\begin{definition}[Residual and redundant excess] A compression operator $c()$ s.t. $G' = (N, E') := c(N,E)$ satisfying the set of compression tolerances $ \Gamma = \{(a_{ij},b_{ij}) | a,b \in \mathbb{R}, i,j \in N\}$ generates: \begin{itemize} \item $\Delta_{res}(G) = \Delta(G')$ ~~~ \textbf{(residual excess)} \item $\Delta_{red}(G) = \Delta(G) - \Delta(G') $ ~~~ \textbf{(redundant excess)} \end{itemize} \end{definition}
+\begin{definition}[Residual and redundant excess] A compression operator $c()$ s.t. $G' = (N, E') := c(N,E)$ satisfying the set of compression tolerances $ \Gamma = \{(a_{ij},b_{ij}) | a_{ij},b_{ij} \in \mathbb{R}^{+}, (i,j) \in N^2\}$ generates: \begin{itemize} \item $\Delta_{res}(G) = \Delta(G')$ ~~~ \textbf{(residual excess)} \item $\Delta_{red}(G) = \Delta(G) - \Delta(G') $ ~~~ \textbf{(redundant excess)} \end{itemize} \end{definition}

 We have the following relationship: $\Delta(G) = \Delta_{res}(G) + \Delta_{red}(G) $